 Benefits of Participation

-Selected health care organizations and their communities receive nearly $250,000 per year in technical assistance (TA) to help leaders and providers transition to value-based care and prepare for population health management.
+Health care organizations and their communities selected to participate in the Delta Region Community Health Systems Development Program receive nearly $250,000 per year in technical assistance to help leaders and providers transition to value-based care and prepare for population health management.

-- In-depth onsite comprehensive consultations and off-site coaching with subject matter experts (SME) over multiple years (up to three years) to support hospitals/clinics with implementation of best practices and adoption of transition to value-based care strategies to position the organization and community for population health.
-Onsite consultations target financial, operational and quality improvement, transitions of care, revenue cycle management, physician practice management and telehealth services.
+- In-depth on-site comprehensive consultations and off-site coaching with subject matter experts over multiple years (up to three years) to support hospitals and clinics with the implementation of best practices and adoption of transition to value-based care strategies to position the organization and community for population health.
+On-site consultations target financial, operational and quality improvement, transitions of care, revenue cycle management, physician practice management, and telehealth services.

-- Resources are available to support development and implementation of telehealth services, which includes funding for equipment, hardware, software, and training.
+- Resources to support the development and implementation of telehealth services, which include funding for equipment, hardware, software, and training.

-- Various assessments and feasibility studies are supported as deemed necessary based on need, as well as direct hands-on technical support for implementation of recommendations.
+- Assessments and feasibility studies as deemed necessary based on need, as well as direct hands-on technical support for the implementation of recommendations.

-- Peer-to-peer education is promoted to support sustainability.
-Regional summits, learning collaboratives, and off-site and virtual bootcamps are provided to build internal capacity on various topics to support sustainability and promote secondary gains.
+- Peer-to-peer education opportunities — regional summits, learning collaboratives, and off-site and virtual bootcamps — are designed to build internal capacity to support sustainability and promote secondary gains.

 - One-on-one assistance in developing a community care coordination (CCC) plan to assist leaders in creating a local continuum of care.
 A CCC plan is critical in building a local infrastructure for managing population health care services in the future.
 Funding is provided to support a community champion to assist leadership in developing the CCC plan and helping to promote effective communications.